Role of magnetic ions in the thermal Hall effect of the paramagnetic insulator TmVO$_{4}$: METHODS

-The following three rare-earth vanadates were studied: \TVO, \YVO and \YTVO.
+The following three rare-earth vanadates were studied: \TVO, \YVO, and \YTVO.
 The samples were grown using a flux growth method \cite{Feigelson1968-Growth, Smith1974-Growth}.
-They are needle shaped with their long axis along the $c$ axis, which is the easy axis of magnetization~\cite{Suzuki_Inoue_Ohtsuka_1981}.
-Because \TVO~has a large anisotropy in its $g$-factor ($g_{c}$ = 10 \& $g_{a} = g_{b}$ = 0)~\cite{Cooke_Swithenby_Wells_1972}, even a slight misalignment of the magnetic field can cause a large torque on the sample, which can become detached from its mount.
+They are needle-shaped with their long axis along the $c$ axis, which is the easy axis of magnetization~\cite{Suzuki_Inoue_Ohtsuka_1981}.
+Because \TVO~has a large anisotropy in its $g$-factor ($g_{c}$ = 10 and $g_{a} = g_{b}$ = 0)~\cite{Cooke_Swithenby_Wells_1972}, even a slight misalignment of the magnetic field can cause a large torque on the sample, which can detach it from its mount.

 Two measures were adopted to prevent this.
-First, the thermal transport contacts on \TVO~and \YTVO~samples were made with silver epoxy to ensure strong contacts that would adhere to a very smooth surface and wouldn't peel off.
-These contacts were solidified for about 10 minutes on a hot plate at 150 $^{\circ}$C. Note that the contacts on the \YVO~samples were done with silver paint, since there is no magnetic torque in this case.
-For the heater contact, a 50 $\mu$m diameter silver wire was used and for the thermal transport contacts, wires with a diameter of 25 $\mu$m were used.
+First, the thermal transport contacts on \TVO~and \YTVO~samples were made with silver epoxy to ensure strong contacts that would adhere to a very smooth surface and would not peel off.
+These contacts were solidified for about 10 minutes on a hot plate at 150$^{\circ}$~C. Note that the contacts on the \YVO~samples were done with silver paint, since there is no magnetic torque in this case.
+For the heater contact, a 50-$\mu$m diameter silver wire was used and for the thermal transport contacts, wires with a diameter of 25 $\mu$m were used.

 In addition, a small wood stick was positioned along the \TVO~and \YTVO~samples, and was linked to the sample by the heater wire.
-The thermal conductivity $\kappa_{xx}$~was measured with and without the wood stick and only a 5 \% (8 \%) difference was observed (at the peak temperature) for \TVO~(\YTVO).
-The sample dimensions are given in Table \ref{tab:geo_fact}.
+The thermal conductivity $\kappa_{xx}$~was measured (in zero field) with and without the wood stick and only a 5 \% (8 \%) difference was observed at the peak temperature for \TVO~(\YTVO).
+The sample dimensions (contact dimensions) are given in Table \ref{tab:geo_fact}.